Warren Weir: Career

 Weir started out his 2013 season with a victory of 20.11 seconds in the Adidas Grand Prix in New York City.
 In June, he registered a 10.02 100m run, a massive personal best from his previous record of 10.51 seconds in 2008.
 Later in the 2013 Jamaican National Championships, Weir cruised to the finish line in the 200m final in 19.79 seconds, tying Bolt's world leading mark at that point.
 Having won the first two of his diamond league 200m races (in the Golden Grand Prix and the Adidas Grand Prix), Weir finished second to Bolt at the Meeting Areva, where Bolt set a world lead and meeting record of 19.73.
 Despite the clear loss to Bolt in Paris, Weir looked to be the closest to a challenger for Bolt at the World Championships that year.
-At the London Anniversary Games Weir clocked an impressive 19.89 and followed this up with a meeting record in the relay, clocking 37.75.
+At the London Anniversary Games, Weir clocked an impressive 19.89 and followed this up with a meeting record in the relay, clocking 37.75.

-Come the 2013 World Championships in Athletics, Weir took the heats easily and made it to the final.
-In the final, Bolt won the race in a world leading time of 19.66 to become the first man to win the 200m at the world championships three times.
-Weir got clear silver at 19.79, equalling his best, and Curtis Mitchell the bronze in 20.04.
+During the 2013 World Championships, Weir advanced through the heats easily and made it to the final.
+In the final, Bolt won the race in a world leading time of 19.66 to become the first man to win the 200m at the World Championships three times.
+Weir won a clear silver at 19.79, equalling his best, while Curtis Mitchell the bronze in 20.04.
 Weir would later collect a gold in the 4 × 100 m, after running in the heats.
 Weir finished his season off by winning the 200m at the Memorial Van Damme in Brussels and hence won the Diamond League.

 In 2014, Weir competed in the Commonwealth Games, running the 200m.
 After winning his heats, Weir won the silver medal in the final.

-He is known for saying "No English, straight Patois," sparking calls on social networks for T-shirts to be printed with the phrase.
+He is known for saying "No English, straight Patois", sparking calls on social networks for T-shirts to be printed with the phrase.

-In August 2017 Weir announced his retirement from competition via his Instagram account, after not advancing from the heats in the 200m at the 2017 World Championships in Athletics in London.
+In August 2017, Weir announced his retirement from competition via his Instagram account, after not advancing from the heats in the 200 m at the 2017 World Championships in London.

 In a change of sport, Weir was a member of the Jamaica rugby sevens team that came third at the 2018 Central American and Caribbean Games.